develasquez/google-cloud-structured-logs/README.md

 ```
 ## Passing trackId

-When you want to trace the excecution between your services, you can pass as parameter the trackId.
+When you want to trace the execution between your services, you can pass as parameter the trackId.
 To do this we only need to pass the trackId in the context creation with **newCtx**

 ```js
 const ctx = log.newCtx('Task Name', trackId);